lpcode808/Comparison/README.md

 All styles are contained in index.html for simplicity.
 The main logic is in app.js.
 No build process is required - just edit and refresh the browser.

-Created by <a href="https://acaiberry.substack.com/">Justin Lai</a>, Educational Technologist at the <a href="http://lapietra.edu"> La Pietra - Hawaii School for Girls</a>
+Created by [Justin Lai](https://acaiberry.substack.com/), Educational Technologist at [La Pietra - Hawaii School for Girls](http://lapietra.edu), in Honolulu, Hawaii.

-Learn how to do this at <a href="https://www.buildyourownapps.com/">buildyourownapps.com, promo code forthcoming</a>
+Learn how to do this at [Build Your Own Apps](https://www.buildyourownapps.com) promo code forthcoming.